Peculiarities of POWER C

 scanf („Number: %ld“, &n);

-/* POWER C does not support the e and p conversion types */
+/* POWER C does not support the i, e, and p conversion types and does not understand the tab \t */

 printf (float: %.3f\n“, 1.2345);